nishihere19/DSA/README.md

 Commit messages should be written carefully and describe the changes made.

-Create separate PR for a single feature update/bug fix.
+Create separate PR for a single program update/bug fix.